yashMsingh/primus-internship-assessment/README.md

 ## Internship Task — React + .NET + PostgreSQL

 This assignment provides three CSV datasets: Interns, Projects, Evaluations, along with three input UI mockups.
-Your task is to build a full-stack solution that loads the data into PostgreSQL, exposes it via a .NET Web API, and displays it in a React frontend.
+Your task is to build a full-stack solution that loads the data into PostgreSQL, exposes it via a .Net in the backend, and displays it in a React frontend.

 ⸻